Happy Holidays 2019!

 5) In email SUBJECT please write: Yunghi Grant 2019 (a must to keep track of emails).

-*Yunghi Grant is for working PROFESSIONAL freelance photojournalists (no salaried photographers, staffers or full time educators or students), those who earn half of their income from freelance photojournalism.
+*Yunghi Grant is for working freelance photojournalists (no salaried photographers, staffers or full time educators or students), those who earn half of their income from freelance photojournalism.
 Consider this money as a gift; should there be any tax liability, it remains the responsibility of the recipient to deal with appropriately and in accordance with IRS regulations.

 *Yunghi’s friends are eligible!